War Eternal: Artwork

+The artwork for this album was created by Costin Chioreanu.
+Chief songwriter, guitarist and band leader Michael Amott commented about the artwork:

 Promotion

-The first single and music video "War Eternal" was released on 20 March 2014.
+The first single and music video, "War Eternal", was released on 20 March 2014.
 The video was the first of three produced and directed by Patric Ullaeus and his Revolver Film Company.
 A supporting tour of over 80 dates began in May 2014.
-On 27 May they released their second music video, "You Will Know My Name".
-The third video, "No More Regrets" was released the same week as the album.

-A fourth music video for the track "Stolen Life" was released on 5 May 2015 which was the first to include Jeff Loomis on guitar.
+The second music video and single was "As the Pages Burn".
+On 27 May, they released their third music video, "You Will Know My Name".
+The fourth video, "No More Regrets", was released the same week as the album.
+A fifth music video for the track "Stolen Life" was released on 5 May 2015 which was the first to include Jeff Loomis on guitar.
 The track is almost identical to the album version, but it includes two extra solos recorded by Loomis.

 Accolades

 At the 2014 Burrn! magazine awards, War Eternal won Best Album and the title track won Best Tune.